By now you have probably heard the news that Instagram is testing ‘hiding likes’ from its users in a new rollout feature for 2019.

-Currently, Canada is the only country who have access to the hidden likes feature, however.
+Currently, Canada is the only country that has access to the hidden likes feature, however.

-Personally we believe that this test is a great idea through focusing on establishing connections and engagement rather than getting caught up in the competition.
+Personally, we believe that this test is a great idea by focusing on establishing connections and engagement rather than getting caught up in the competition.

 Zuckerberg backed this up by stating, “We want people to be less interested in how many likes a post gets, and focus more on connecting with other people.”

 Here’s what the new ‘hidden likes’ design looks like when you’re scrolling Instagram:

 The main question everyone is asking is whether you can still see how many likes you get on Instagram.

 Well, the answer is YES.
 However, it won’t automatically appear under your post.
 Instead, you will have to tap ‘others,’ under your post to go through the number of likes: